imanghafoori1/laravel-nullable/README.md

 What if they forget to catch and handle the exception ?!
 It is the same issue as the `null`.
 It cases error.

-The point is to give no way to continue if they forget to handle the failiars.
+The point is to give no way to continue, if they forget to handle the failures.

 ### More from the authors: